 Scout Film Festival (Scout)—is an annual international event that celebrates emerging filmmakers - aged 24 and under - through short film.
 Every year, Scout launches an open call to emerging filmmakers worldwide.
 All films are written, produced and directed by filmmakers 24 and under.
-Scout offers various categories of entry for high school fimmakers - 18 and under - and two separate categories for filmmakers aged 19-24.
+Scout offers various categories of entry in two age groups - for high school filmmakers, aged 18 and under - and filmmakers aged 19-24.

-Located in Stowe, Vermont—Scout produces a 3-day event in June of each year to honor the passion, talent and accomplishments of these young storytellers by showcasing their films.
-As part of the celebration, Scout organizes an opening reception, an awards ceremony, and a networking brunch.
+Scout honors the passion, talent, and accomplishments of these young storytellers by showcasing their films.
+As part of the celebration, Scout organizes a two-day event with an opening reception, an awards ceremony, and a networking brunch.
 Additionally, to further support the attending filmmakers, Scout coordinates a series of educational programs with industry partners that include workshops and talks.

-A 501c3 non-profit organization, the mission of Scout Film Festival is to encourage creative work, connect young filmmakers with their peers and celebrate the open expression of today’s youth through film.
+A 501c3 non-profit organization, the mission of Scout Film Festival is to encourage creative work, connect emerging filmmakers with peers and industry leaders, engage youth in taking action, and celebrate the open expression of today’s storytellers.

-Scout will provide an organized, tangible venue of events including - from Festival 2017:
+Scout provides an organized, tangible venue of events including:

-Event components: Opening Night Reception and Entertainment on Friday night, Film Screenings in various locations throughout the day on Saturday, Breakout Sessions with Industry Experts throughout the day on Saturday, exciting Awards Ceremony at Spruce Peak Performing Arts Center on Saturday night including: a Red Carpet (dress it up!); Musical Entertainment by THE SNAZ, Vermont's own indie rock band from the depths of Brattleboro, VT; Hysterical Mistress of Ceremony, Host Laura Sullivan; Reception directly following, and Sunday Final Networking Gathering.
+Opening Night Reception and Entertainment, Film Screenings throughout the day, Breakout Sessions with Industry Experts throughout the day, Awards Ceremony including: a Red Carpet (dress it up!); Musical Entertainment; Reception directly following, and Final Networking Gathering.